 Earlier in 2021, Bose launched a gaming edition of the QC 35 II, which comes equipped with an optional boom mic for multiplayer online games.
 Unfortunately, their high price and lackluster gaming features didn’t impress our reviewer.
 Let’s hope the QC 45 doesn’t make the same mistake.

-- Best cheap Bose headphone deals for July 2021
+- Best cheap Bose 700 deals and sales for September 2021